zoroqi/srid.ca/7e8bedee.md

 date: "2020-05-19"
 ---

 People tend to develop a sort of numbness towards their feelings.
-In spirituality, this dissociative tendency is heightened to the nth degree (the vipassana method by Mr. Goenka, for example, has one dissociate from their feelings and identifying with physical sensations).
+In spirituality, this dissociative tendency is heightened to the nth degree (the vipassana method by Mr. Goenka, for example, has one dissociate from their feelings and identify with physical sensations).
 In actualism, one needs to get back to *being* their feelings before engaging <603fe2cd?cf>.

 srinathjelly on Apr, 2020: